This design is some 16 years old by now.

 Feel free to read this page to find out how these things actually work, even if you are going to buy a ready made device.

 The UTP Cable Tester can be used for many purposes.

 Mainly to test a UTP network cables of course.

 However it can also be used to find the right cable in a large bundle of identical looking cables.

 The UTP Cable Tester consists of 2 tiny boxes that have to be connected to each end of the cable under test.
 One of the boxes contains a signal generator, powered by a standard 9V battery.
-The other box contains 8 LEDs that indicate the cable's condition.
+The other box contains 8 LEDs which indicate the cable's condition.

 The principle of operation is very simple: A good cable will show a single walking light.
 However when the lights are lit out of order you'll know that some wires have been switched in one or both of the connectors.
-If one or more lights don't light you'll know that one or more wires are cut.
+If one or more lights don't light up at all you'll know that one or more wires are cut.
 If two or more lights light up simultaneously you'll know that two or more wires are shorted together.